giantswarm/docs/src/content/guides/prepare-azure-account-for-guest-clusters/index.md

 # Prepare an Azure subscription to run Giant Swarm guest clusters

 In a Giant Swarm installation the guest clusters (the clusters running your Kubernetes workloads) can run in a separate Azure subscription from the host cluster.
-This gives great flexibility depending on the requirements and the use case.
-For example, it allows the host cluster to be running in one Azure subscription, while guest clusters operate in different Azure subscriptions each, depending on a customer’s department using them.
+This gives greater flexibility depending on the requirements and the use case.
+For example, it allows the host cluster to be running in one Azure subscription, while guest clusters operate in different Azure subscriptions, depending on a customer’s department using them.

 Giant Swarm operates guest clusters using a service called `azure-operator` which runs on the host cluster.